-Boris and the Snoozebox by Leigh Hodgkinson.
+Boris and the Snoozebox (2008) by Leigh Hodgkinson

 What I love about Leigh Hodgkinson: Her sweet, sly, and quirky sense of humor.
-Her mad typography skills.
+Her stellar typography skills.
 Her ability to use just enough words to tell a story.
 In this case, the story of Boris the cat.
 He’s soooo sleepy, and finds the perfect place for a nap… until the box gets shipped around the world to all kinds of folks who do NOT want a cat.
 Will Boris ever find that perfect snoozing spot?
-(Spoiler: yes, because children’s picture book.)
+(Spoiler: yes, because it’s a children’s picture book.)

 The art is collage and cartoons, wildly eccentric and lots of fun.
 It’s possibly one of my personal faves of all children’s picture books.

 This is a gorgeous retelling of an Aesop fable. von Buhler and her father built a small set in which to place her characters, which are essentially paper dolls.
 Then all the art was photographed.
 You really have to see this book, it’s so distinctive, and the cats are wonderful parodies of spoiled rich children.

 It’s so satisfying when a “lesson” book also works as a good story.
 This interesting book about a place where scaredy-cats learn to be bold and save their teacher is also tale of acceptance, healing, bravery, and personal growth.
 Cats are dropped off at Miss Hazeltine’s by people who call them all kinds of mean things: “Hopeless!”
 “Worthless!”
 The cats may have been shy and fearful to begin with, this rejection and judgment surely didn’t help them!
 Instead Miss Hazeltine meets every cat where they are.
 Even Crumb, who can’t even come out from under the bed.
 Miss Hazeltine’s unconditional love and acceptance is what ultimately saves her when she gets in trouble, because the cats she’s been healing are able to go beyond their fears on her behalf.